Rules for Hosting a Compliant Medicare Sales Event

 While just putting out a flyer with your sales seminar or workshop’s information on it seems nice, it’s unacceptable.
 You must adhere to certain regulations for marketing your sales event.

 When creating ads or invites, you cannot require potential attendees to provide contact information to RSVP for the event.
 While you may plan to educate attendees on Medicare programs during your presentation, you cannot say your sales event is “educational” because educational events have a different set of requirements.
 You should disclose the products you plan on reviewing.
-Additionally, you must include the following disclaimer on all advertisements and invitations for your event:
+Additionally, you must include the following disclaimers on all advertisements and invitations for your event:

-“For accommodation of persons with special needs at sales meetings call <insert phone and TTY number>.”
+• “For accommodation of persons with special needs at sales meetings call [insert phone and TTY number].”

 If your event involves marketing Medicare Advantage or Part D, then you must also include the following third-party marketing organization (TPMO) disclaimer on any printed materials distributed for the event.